CharlieIannetta/SoundBerry/README.md

 # Arduino Setup
-1. Copy the code from the file "SBArduinocode.txt" over into your arduino code editor and send it over
+1. Copy the code from the file "SBarduinocode.txt" over into your arduino code editor and send it over
-2.
+2. Take your Arduino and wire your breadboard to look like "ArduinoWiring.png" or "Soundberry Schematic.pdf"